bbellify/bbellify/README.md

 # Brian B

+I am a full stack web developer building tools for personal sovereignty.

 Nomadic intellectualism has led me winding through many lives: I've been a teacher (pre-K, college) and a soap maker, a hotel manager and a small business manager.
 I'm a runner and a guitar player.

 In addition to plain curiosity, a central motivation of my studies has always been the following question: how does one live a good life?
-It is increasingly clear to me that we can no longer ignore certain novelties of modernity, forces that would have us punt on such a question in exchange for infinite scrolling: hyper-stimulation, garbage media, predatory consumer tech, etc.
+It is clear we can no longer ignore certain novelties of modernity, forces that would have us punt on such a question in exchange for infinite scrolling: hyper-stimulation, garbage media, predatory consumer tech, etc. You know what I'm talking about.

 Now my basecamp is web development.
-It is exhilirating and empowering, and is a stepping stone on a path toward a vision.
-I want to take back my computing, tack back my tech.
-I want to build tools for personal sovereignty.
+It is exhilarating and empowering, and a stepping stone on a path toward a vision.
+I'm taking back my computing, taking back my tech.

-I want to cross the new frontier.
+I'm crossing the new frontier.

 </br>